5.1.26

 English

-In English we have started writing our stories based on the story 'Gussie goes bonkers'.
+In English we have started writing our stories based on the story 'The Robot Who Hated Water'.
 We are working hard to use paragraphs, inverted commas, pairs of adjectives and similes.
 We need to remember our full stops and capital letters!

 Maths